Mathias Bröckers: Journalism

 His genre-spectrum ranges from contributions to books and anthologies, radio programs, cabaret programs, to collaboration on TV and film scripts, editing and publishing activities, to lectures, workshops and novels.
 He was also a member of the non-fiction jury of the Süddeutsche Zeitung.

 He edited the German translation of the Lexicon of Conspiracy Theories by Robert Anton Wilson.

 By his own account, he has an artistic self-image and dismisses the question, "What do you really believe?"
 He says he is aware that conspiracy theories may be contradictory among themselves.
 He researches them as a social phenomenon primarily with the help of the Internet.

 In his 2013 book JFK – Coup d'état in America he points out unexplained contradictions in the case of the assassination of John F. Kennedy and insinuates a coup d'état-type conspiracy by CIA, FBI and other actors.

 Together with writer Sven Böttcher, he co-authored the thrillers The Fifth Plane (2007) and Zero (2010), both of which became bestsellers.
 Bröckers and Böttcher published them under the pseudonym John S. Cooper, for which they invented and maintained over several years a biography as an American author who came to writing late in life.

 In 2014, the first edition of the bestseller Wir sind die Guten, which he co-authored with Paul Schreyer, was published.
-The authors attempt to prove that geostrategic interests are the driving force behind the Ukraine conflict and that regime change has been organized.
+The authors attempt to prove that geostrategic interests are the driving force behind the Russo-Ukrainian war and that regime change has been organized.